CARE - GROW - SERVE - PROCLAIM

 The FLC Library Committee

-Please contact Clint Bastin, Ann Aagaard or Roger Steinke for additional information about the Book Club.
-A copy of this Featured Book of the Month is available in the First Lutheran Church Library.
+Please contact Clint Basin, or Roger Steinke for additional information about the Book Club.
+A copy of this Featured Book for May is available in the First Lutheran Church Library.
 Please join us!

 From Book Club Coordinator, Clint Bastin